 Officially launched on September 15, the Fifth Needs Assessment of the U.S. Fire Service is now under way.
 We strongly encourage all fire departments to participate by filling out the survey and submitting it by January 1, 2021.

 The goal of the Needs Assessment project is to understand what is being asked of fire departments and if they have the needed resources necessary to carry out those tasks.
 The study includes questions on PPE, apparatus and equipment, training, health and wellness, and cancer prevention, among other timely topics impacting the fire service.
 Findings from the survey serve multiple, critical purposes, such as:

 - generating statewide reports that can serve as a powerful tool for understand and supporting a community’s needs (i.e., apparatus, staffing, etc.)

 - helping the U.S. Fire Administration (USFA) and other fire service advocates create programs that best support communities’ needs.

 The U.S. Needs Assessment survey, which is available to all local fire departments, will be mailed and emailed to every fire department for which we have contact information.
-If you are a member of a fire department that would like to participate in the survey but have not received it, please email email@example.com with your fire department’s name, state, and zip code.
+If you would like to complete the survey online, visit www.nfpa.org/2020needsassessment.
+If you are a member of a fire department that would like to participate in the survey but have not received it, please email firstname.lastname@example.org with your fire department’s name, state, and zip code.
 We will promptly send you the needed information.
 The survey will run through the end of 2020; the results will be published in the second half of 2021.
 Reports and information from the previous U.S. Needs Assessment surveys 2001, 2005, 2010 and 2015 are provided below.